Microsoft Rural Airband Initiative

 SMB does not require high bandwidth and generates low network noise.

-While a technology license is required to implement SMB, Microsoft publishes documentation about the SMB protocol, including detailed implementation instructions, on the Microsoft Developers Network.
-Currently, some of the file access services protocols set include:
+While a technology license is required to implement SMB, Microsoft publishes documentation about the SMB protocols:

 Our SMB licensees

-Microsoft Technology Licensing offers licenses for SMB Client and SMB Server stack utilization implemented according to Microsoft’s protocol documentation in storage systems, a variety of devices, and software applications.
+Microsoft Technology Licensing offers licenses for SMB Client and SMB Server stack utilization implemented according to our protocol documentation in storage systems, a variety of devices, and software applications.

 Contact us to learn more about the SMB solution, or the SMB licensing program.Submit an inquiry